-AidData's MBDC methodology is divided into two stages.11 During Stage One, projects undertaken in a particular country and supported by a specific supplier of development finance-be it a sovereign government, multilateral institution, nongovernmental organization, or private foundation-are identified through Factiva, a Dow Jones-owned media database.
+AidData's TUFF methodology is divided into two stages.11 During Stage One, projects undertaken in a particular country and supported by a specific supplier of development finance-be it a sovereign government, multilateral institution, nongovernmental organization, or private foundation-are identified through Factiva, a Dow Jones-owned media database.
 Factiva draws on approximately 28,000 media sources worldwide in 23 languages.
 Most of these sources are newspapers, radio and television transcripts.
+Next, researchers search recipient government websites to identify other potential projects, which might have been overlooked by media sources.
 In Stage Two, more specialized searches are conducted for projects initially identified during Stage One.
-Put simply, if Stage One is the equivalent of casting a wide net into the sea of media reports, Stage Two is closely examining the contents of the catch for more detailed information.
+Put simply, if Stage One is the equivalent of casting a wide net into a vast sea of disparate data, Stage Two is closely examining the contents of the catch for more detailed information.

-In what follows, we provide a step-by-step guide documenting how to conduct both stages of MBDC.
-Also, review Appendix A for a list of best practices on MBDC workflow, Appendix Hfor a visualization of how detailed project information is collected, and Appendix Gfor screenshots of each step in the search process.
-Finally, visit china.aiddata.org for AidData video tutorials and a list of frequently asked questions on conducting MBDC research.
+In what follows, we provide a step-by-step guide documenting how to track underreported financial flows.
+Also, review Appendix A for a list of best practices on TUFF workflow, Appendix H for a visualization of how detailed project information is collected, and Appendix G for screenshots of each step in the search process.
+Finally, visit china.aiddata.org for AidData video tutorials and a list of frequently asked questions on how to apply our methodology.